tmpo-io/tween/README.md

-# TmpoTween
+## tmpo-tween

 WIP

-A module that provides a simple service for creating reactive tweens for angular2.
+A simple service for creating reactive tweens for angular2, with a api like tweenlite...

-You mostly will not need it and can work with animation framework on Angular based on style/css animations.
-But sure, one day, you've got on a corner case where you need to manually do a tween of something.
+You *mostly will not need it and you must work with animation framework* on Angular based on webanimations.
+But sure, when you hit with a corner case where you need to manually do a tween of something, you can use it.

-My use case is working with pixi.js
+Our use case is working with pixi.js

+## Motivation

+- Because we found that rxjs is powerful
+- Because we don't want another dependency mostly wrote on js inside our project.
+- Because we want to have tweens like observables, and get crazy with them.

+## Example

 1. Inject TmpoTweenService
 2. TmpoTweenService.to(element, duration, properties)